Microsoft Teams Connector

 Step 3 Allow Microsoft Teams for outbound connections

-Allow outbound connections for the Microsoft Teams instance that is used to receive messages.
+You need to allow outbound connections for the Microsoft Teams instance that is used to receive messages.

 2. Select Add item and add the domain of your publicly accessible Microsoft Power Automate webhook.